ibm-cloud-docs/appid/ha-dr.md

 Plan for the recovery into a recovery region.
 The recovery instance should align with the workload [disaster recovery approaches within IBM Cloud.](/docs/resiliency?topic=resiliency-dr-approaches) The recovery instance should track data changes to primary service instance for data including password policies, users, and SAML configurations.

-If the disaster does not impact the production service instance, for example data corruption, it may be possible for you to repair the data in the service instance in place.

 ## Backing up and restoring your instances
 {: #backup-restore}